Assassinations and Assassination Attempts of U.S. Presidents

 Washington, DC

-James Garfield July 2, 1881 Baltimore and Potomac Railroad Station, near Southwest Corner of Constitution Avenue and 6th Street NW
+James Garfield July 2, 1881 Baltimore and Potomac Railroad Station

 Washington, DC

 William McKinley Sept.
-6, 1901 Pan-American Exposition, Temple of Music, 34 Fordham Drive
+6, 1901 Pan-American Exposition, Temple of Music

 Buffalo, New York